If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 HEP Five Ferris Wheel

-Perched on the the seventh floor of the HEP Five building this Ferris wheel offers spectacular views over Osaka.
+Perched on the seventh floor of the HEP Five building this Ferris wheel offers spectacular views over Osaka.

 But this experience is certainly not one for the faint-hearted.